Steady&True

 Is this therapy?

-No—this is educational skills training.
+This is educational skills training.
 It can complement therapy, but it isn't a substitute for medical or mental health care.
 If you're experiencing severe distress, panic attacks, trauma symptoms, or thoughts of self-harm, seek professional support.

 Does “regulation” mean I should tolerate unhealthy situations?

 No. Regulation isn't about adapting to something unhealthy.
 It's about staying resourced enough to respond with clarity.
-Sometimes the right next step is a boundary, asking for help, changing a situation, resting, or taking action—not just breathing and enduring.
+Sometimes the right next step is a boundary, asking for help, changing a situation, resting, or taking action, not just breathing and enduring.

 What if I don't feel much from breath practices?